JCaasi74147/Project-3/README.txt

+IMPORTANT:

-make sure to unzip the actor-movie data file first. it will be a csv file.
+Make sure to unzip actor-movie-data.zip.
+Make sure the resultant file, actor-movie-data.csv, is in the SAME directory as main.cpp and graph.cpp.